aslichampion/learning-diary/README.md

 ## About Me

-**Name**
+### Name

 Asli Champion

-**Company**
+### Company

 Apple

-**Bio**
+### Bio

 I have worked in an Apple retail store for the last 7 years, most recently as a Mac technician at the Genius Bar.
-I've always enjoyed working with technical concepts, but my formal education has been in music and music psychology.
-I'm hoping that I can combine the best of my technical knowledge and creative passion within the world of software development!
+I've always enjoyed working with technical concepts, but my formal education has been in music and psychology.
+I'm hoping that I can combine the best of my technical knowledge, creative passion and curiosity around humnan behaviour within the world of software development!

 ## Resources